 Category Demand Calculator

-How your category's growth rate changes who's actually in-market, and what it means for your budget.
+How your category's growth rate and buyer journey length change who's actually in-market, and what that means for your budget.

 The 95:5 rule says 95% of B2B buyers are out-of-market at any given moment.
 Ehrenberg-Bass developed it for stationary markets: stable categories where the pool of potential buyers doesn't change much year to year.